tag/assignment-docker-html/README.md

 As a reminder, use `cd` (**c**hange **d**irectory) to navigate, and `dir` (Windows) / `ls` (everything else) to view directory listings.

 ## Using Docker
-When in your project directory on the command line, use `docker-compose build` to build this docker image.
+When in your project directory on the command line, you can use `docker-compose build` to build this docker image.

-After building, use `docker-compose up` from the project directory to run the container.
+After building, use `docker-compose up` from the project directory to run the container. (`ctrl-C` is one way to quit a running container.)

-After running this image container, the web page should be visible at http://localhost:8080/ (If you're using Docker Tools because you're on Windows 7, the URL may be slightly different, perhaps http://192.168.99.100:8080/)
+After running this image container, the web page should be visible at http://localhost:8080/

-The file `docker-compose.yml` maps the container's port 80 (default web port) to the host's (that's your machine's) port 8080 with the `ports` command.
+The provided file `docker-compose.yml` maps the container's port 80 (default web port) to the host machine's (your machine's) port 8080 with the `ports` command.

-The `volumes` command in `docker-compose.yml` maps the your folder `app` to the container's `\srv\app\` folder.
+The `volumes` command in `docker-compose.yml` maps your repository folder `app` to the container's `\srv\app\` folder.
 Changes made in one place will be made in the other.
-(Some students running Windows 7 have had issues with this step.
-If you're running Windows 7, but no files are showing up, try removing the `volumes` section.)

-The key combo `ctrl-C` will kill the container.
+This means when you make changes to your HTML, CSS, or Javascript files that you won't have to rebuild your container.

 ## Add a `.dockerignore` File
 Read the following [explanation of the `.dockerignore` file](https://blog.codeship.com/leveraging-the-dockerignore-file-to-create-smaller-images/)